AllenKon/Seeed_reCamera_Pocket/readme.md

 The reCamera Pocket is a portable charging device for reCamera, available in two models, vertical and horizontal.

+The STL file for printing is at the URL: https://makerworld.com/zh/models/634900

 Picture should be here.

 ### Horizontal